MoraXX-D/Python/readme.md

         print(message)

-# break statement

-To exit a while loop immediately without running any remaining code in the loop, regardless of the result of any conditional test, use the break statement.
+**break statement** --> To exit a while loop immediately without running any remaining code in the loop,
+                        regardless of the result of any conditional test, use the break statement.

+**continue statement**  --> The continue statement is use to return to the beginning of the loop based on the result
+                            of a conditional statement